Vision, Ambition and Talent.

-The core curriculum consists of 84 mandatory credits; the remaining 36 credits are chosen from any Arts and Sciences elective courses that enable some specialization for the workplace or for further study.
+The core curriculum consists of 84 mandatory credits; students choose the remaining 36 credits from any Arts and Sciences elective courses.
+This enables them to customize their degree for their optimum career placement or for further study in post-degree programs.

-The Bachelor of Media Studies (BMS) is jointly offered by the Faculty of Creative and Critical Studies and the Irving K. Barber School of Arts and Sciences.
+The BMS program at UBC Okanagan is jointly offered by the Faculty of Creative and Critical Studies and the Irving K. Barber School of Arts and Sciences.

 Students applying to the BMS are required to supply a portfolio of written, visual, and/or digital materials.

 The BMS is a multidisciplinary degree that trains students to be leaders in innovation and social entrepreneurship.
 Courses prepare students for careers in industry, non-profit and governmental sectors, as graphic designers, mobile application developers, game designers and multi-media producers.

 - VISA 268 – Strategies in Digital Art: Visual Communications